radicle-dev/old.radicle.xyz/content/docs/tutorial-part-1-contributor.rst

 Creating an issue works just like adding a git commit message—add text at the top and save the file to create the comment.

 Now let's make our own garden.
 First of let's create a new branch and check it out, ``$ git checkout -b my-garden``.
-Then we'll create a new text file, ``$ touch yyy-mm-dd_username.txt`` and open the file with your favorite editor.
+Then we'll create a new text file, ``$ touch yyyy-mm-dd_username.txt`` and open the file with your favorite editor.

 As mentioned in the issue above, the text should fit in a box of 20 characters wide and 8 lines high.